arachne-threat-intel/thread/CANVAS.md

 The different types of contributors that the Thread community is looking for.

-- Software Developers: These contributors have expertise in programming languages (e.g., Python, JavaScript) and frameworks used in Thread's software development.
+- Software Developers: Contributors that either have expertise in, or are willing to learn programming languages (e.g., Python, JavaScript) and frameworks used in Thread's software development.
 They work on coding, implementing new features, fixing bugs, and optimising the software.
-- Machine Learning Specialists: Experts in machine learning and natural language processing (NLP) contribute to improving Thread's prediction models.
+- Machine Learning Specialists: Contributors that either have expertise in, or are willing to learn machine learning and natural language processing (NLP) to contribute to improving Thread's prediction models.
 They refine algorithms to enhance the accuracy of mapping tactics, techniques, and procedures (TTPs).
-- Cybersecurity Analysts: Cybersecurity professionals with a deep understanding of threat intelligence and MITRE ATT&CK® framework actively participate in Thread's community.
+- Cybersecurity Analysts: Contributors that either have expertise in, or are willing to learn cybersecurity with a passion for threat intelligence and the MITRE ATT&CK® framework.
 They review and validate TTP mappings, ensuring that threat data is precise and relevant.
-- UI/UX Designers: Design experts focus on improving Thread's user interface and user experience.
+- UI/UX Designers: Contributors that either have expertise in, or are willing to learn design to improving Thread's user interface and user experience.
 They enhance the platform's usability, making it more intuitive for users.
-- Quality Assurance Testers: QA testers play a crucial role in identifying and reporting software bugs and issues.
+- Quality Assurance Testers: Contributors that either have expertise in, or are willing to learn the QA tester role to help identify and report software bugs and issues.
 They help maintain the quality and reliability of Thread's codebase.
-- Technical Writers: Technical writers create documentation, tutorials, and guides to support Thread users and contributors.
+- Technical Writers: Contributors that either have expertise in, or are willing to learn technical writing to create documentation, tutorials, and guides to support Thread users and contributors.
 They ensure that information is accessible and well-documented.

 Contribution types:
 - Code Contributions: Ideal for software developers, this involves writing, testing, and submitting code changes to enhance Thread's functionality.
 Contributions may include implementing new features, optimising algorithms, and resolving issues.